 MFA in Puppet Arts

-The M.F.A. in Puppetry program is focused on preparing students for becoming creative and forward-thinking leaders in the Puppet Arts and requires a minimum of 60 credits.
+The MFA in Puppetry is focused on preparing students for becoming creative and forward-thinking leaders in the Puppet Arts and requires a minimum of 60 credits.
 Classroom instruction offers the student practice in theory, history, conception, scripting, design, mechanics, fabrication with a variety of materials, and performance with different puppet types.
 Production work provides practical experience with performance styles, materials, and production development.
-The M.F.A. program is designed to be completed in three years and culminates in a final M.F.A. project.
+The MFA program is designed to be completed in three years and culminates in a final MFA project.